 Checklist for Starting an LLC in Minnesota

-A limited liability company offers the benefits of limited liability protection and tax options.
-We’re here to help you get started in just five steps with this Checklist for Starting an LLC in Minnesota.
+A Minnesota limited liability company (LLC) offers the benefits of limited liability protection and tax options.
+We’re here to help you get started in just 5 steps with this Checklist for Starting an LLC in Minnesota.

-Use our free guide to help ensure that you have everything you need to start your Minnesota LLC:
+Or, use our guide to help ensure that you have everything you need to start your Minnesota LLC:

 Minnesota LLC Formation Checklist